Subbus Kitchen

 Tempering process

-• In the pan, heat 2 tbsp ghee and add the pepper.
+• In the pan, heat 2 tablespoon ghee and add the pepper.
 Pepper slowly gets fried and starts to sputter.
 Once the pepper begins to sputter add cashews and fry till its light golden.

 • Finally add curry leaves and asafoetida.
 Give a mix and swtich off flame.